cnmodel/cnmodel/README.rst

 Changes
 =======

+01 May 2019
 This version of cnmodel runs under Python3.6 or later, using Neuron 7.6.
 New features include a method for changing the data tables on the fly without editing the original tables, and a tool for fitting Exp2Syn "simple" PSCs to the multisite PSC data (or, potentially, to experimental data) to get parameters for the synapse description table.

+The code base has been modified for Python 3.6.
+Functionally, the main internal change is that the parameters for the cells are (almost) completely removed to the data tables.
+All tests currently pass, but in a few cases are very close but not identical to the original Python 2.7 version (aka branch master).
+The source of one set of discrepancies has been traced to an error in a .mod file (a variable was declared in both the RANGE and GLOBAL lists); another discrepancy is in the mouse bushy type II cell, where the action potential threshold appears to be slightly shifted from the original version (reason currently unknown).

 About CNModel
 =============